War of Devolution: May to September 1667; the Spanish Netherlands

 The Spanish Netherlands was a compact area, dominated by canals and rivers.
 Until the advent of railways in the 19th century, goods and supplies were largely transported by water; campaigns in this theatre focused on control of strongpoints along rivers such as the Lys, Sambre and Meuse.

 After 1659, a series of military reforms initiated by Michel Le Tellier made the French army more professional, while improving its logistic support.
 This allowed them to put larger numbers in the field, for longer periods; by 1667, the army had an authorised strength of 80,000, of whom 51,000 were deployed for the campaign.

 Turenne was appointed supreme commander; his main force of 35,000 men and the artillery train were concentrated around Mézières, on the River Meuse.
 Another 9,000 under Antoine d'Aumont prepared to advance up the Lys, via Kortrijk and Oudenaarde; de Créquy and 6,000 light cavalry were based at Sierck-les-Bains, securing their flank against an attack from Germany.
 Accompanied by Louis and his entourage, the French crossed the border on 24 May.

 Aware of these preparations, Spanish governor Castelo Rodrigo urgently requested additional funds from Madrid.
 Despite spending the enormous sum of 1.5 million escudos on her daughter's wedding, Mariana managed to increase the forces available to him from 11,000 in mid 1666 to 27,000 by April 1667.

-Although insufficient to defend every position, the Spanish did not need to do so.
+Although this was insufficient to defend every position, the Spanish did not need to do so.
 Given time, it was accepted even the strongest fortifications would fall and their primary purpose was to delay, while the defenders mobilised reserves or found a diplomatic solution.
 Capturing towns was relatively easy, holding them far harder, since every garrison weakened the field army; over the next century, the French confronted this strategic dilemma time and again in this theatre.